isindumakumburage/CracksMain/README.md

 This is the APIIT LMS project for the pentesting tool.
-CracksMain7 is the latest updated version which contains the Vulnerability scan, Exploiation and Updated User Access Controls.
+CracksMain7 is the latest updated version which contains the Vulnerability scan, Exploitation and Updated User Access Controls.

 Developers
 Isindu Makumbuarge